Mayoral elections in Worcester, Massachusetts: 1868

 In December 1868, incumbent Worcester Mayor James B. Blake (a Republican) was re-elected to a fourth term, facing only a scattering of votes against him.

 1869

 In December 1869, incumbent Worcester Mayor James B. Blake (a Republican) was re-elected to a fifth term, defeating Democratic nominee J. Henry Hill.

 1870

 In December 1870, incumbent Worcester Mayor James B. Blake (a Republican) was re-elected to a sixth term, defeating Democratic nominee J. Henry Hill.
 However, Blake died days after the election.

 1897

 In December 1897, Republican nominee Rufus B. Dodge was elected mayor of Worcester.

 1898

 In December 1898, Republican incumbent Rufus B. Dodge was re-elected mayor of Worcester.

 1899

 In December 1899, Republican incumbent Rufus B. Dodge was re-elected to a third term as mayor of Worcester.

 1987 mayoral election

 The 1987 Worcester, Massachusetts mayoral election was held on November 3, 1987.
-The first ever popular election for mayor in the city's history, it saw the election of Jordan Levy to a second nonconsecutive term as mayor.
+The first ever election under held the new method of popular election for mayor, it saw the election of Jordan Levy to a second nonconsecutive term as mayor.